Introduction

 - Personal Travel Insurance (essential for high altitude trekking).

-- Personal expenses (bar, laundry, personal shopping, internet usages during the trek, hot shower during the trek, battery charge during the trek etc.).
+- Personal expenses for bar, laundry, personal shopping, internet usages, hot shower and battery charge during the trek.

 - Alcoholic beverage.